Kintyre/ksconf/docs/source/dyn/cli.rst

       --version             show program's version number and exit --force-color         Force TTY color mode on.
 Useful if piping the output a color-aware pager, like 'less -R'
+      --disable-color       Disable TTY color mode.
+This can also be setup as environmental variable: 'export KSCONF_TTY_COLOR=off'